ENGR 271-2 - Measurements & Instrumentation

 Section Status: Closed

-Pre-requisites: Student has completed all of the following course(s): CHEM 150 - Fundamentals of Chemistry I: Atoms/Molecules, CHEM 151 - Fundamentals of Chemistry II: Chemical Reaction with grade greater than or equal to C- (Undergraduate Grading Scheme).
+Pre-requisites: Student has satisfied all of the following: [Student has completed all of the following course(s): CHEM 151 - Fundamentals of Chemistry II: Chemical Reaction] And Student has satisfied all of the following: [Student has completed all of the following course(s): MATH 221 - Calculus I with grade greater than or equal to C- (Undergraduate Grading Scheme).]

 Section Description